We’ve created this website specifically for UK based, qualified financial advisers only.

 Please confirm if you’re an adviser.

-In 2015 deferred payment agreements (DPAs) were introduced by the Government.
+The right to a Deferred Payment Agreement in England was introduced by the Government in 2015.
+Similar arrangements exist in Scotland and Wales.
 In Northern Ireland, there is no formal deferred payment system, but it might still be available, your client can contact their View - Health and Social Care Trust.

 Anyone entering a DPA is still allowed to keep some income to pay for any costs they may incur maintaining the home.
 This is called the Disposable Income Allowance (DIA) and is set at £144 a week.